All Products

 Public IP address configuration fee

-Billed based on the number of public IP addresses for which protection is enabled on the day.
+Billed daily based on the number of public IP addresses with protection enabled.

-Daily public IP address configuration fee = Number of public IP addresses accessed on the day × Unit price of public IP address configuration
+Daily public IP address configuration fee = Number of protected public IP addresses × Unit price of public IP address configuration

 USD 0.06/GB

-Billed based on the actual amount of Internet traffic processed by the Internet firewall on the day.
+Billed daily based on the volume of internet traffic processed by the firewall.

 NAT firewall